umbraco/UmbracoDocs/Add-ons/Umbraco-Deploy/Getting-Started/Installation/New-site/index.md

 Once we are done setting it up, we can go ahead and save the workflow.

-Once it have been saved the website and the Github repository have now been connected.
+when it have been saved the website and the Github repository have now been connected.

 If we go back to the Github repository we can see that a new folder have been created called Workflows:

 ![Workflows](images/workflows.png)

-Inside the folder, we find that a new YAML file has been created with the settings that we added in the Azure portal called "main_Jonathan-Deploy-App.yml" in this case.

-It will need to be configured so that it works with our Umbraco projects.
+Inside the folder, we find that a new YAML file has been created with the default settings that was added in the Azure portal called "main_Jonathan-Deploy-App.yml" in this case, this file will need to be configured so it fits into your set up.

 The first thing that needs to be done is to make a pull from the Github repository in Git, so that we will get the YAML file on our local machine.